brycewray/hugo-site/content/posts/2023/02/some-future-now-css-postscript.md

 ---
 title: "Some of the future is now for CSS: a postscript"
-description: "While there certainly are many use cases for CSS variables, my simple little site turns out not to be one of them."
+description: "While there certainly are many use cases for CSS variables, my simple little site turns out (initially) not to be one of them."
 author: Bryce Wray
 date: 2023-02-15T08:56:00-06:00
 # draft: true
 # initTextEditor: iA Writer # default --- change if needed
 ---

-<strong class="red">Note</strong>: Please see the **Update** at the bottom.
+<strong class="red">Note</strong>: Please see the [**update** at the bottom](/posts/2023/02/some-future-now-css-postscript/#update-2023-02-17).
 {.box}

 I'm not sure if what I'm about to describe is a textbook proof why one shouldn't look a gift horse in the mouth.
 After all, the horse's teeth are actually pretty good.
 It's more a case of the lower-quality field on which I'd planned to let the horse run.